CPSC-383/aegis/src/docs/aegis/installation-guide.md

 3. **Installing required Python packages**
     - **Installing the required Python Packages into a virtual environment**:

         - Create and activate the virtual environment:

-            - Mac/Linux:
+            === "Mac/Linux"

                 `python3 -m venv .venv`

                 `source .venv/bin/activate`

-            - Windows:
+            === "Windows"

                 `python -m venv .venv`

                 `.venv\Scripts\activate`

         - Run the setup script:

             `python setup.py`

         If the script ran properly, the required packages should have been installed and the client for your platform should be in the `client` folder.

     When you're done working in the virtual environment, you can deactivate it by running the following:

     `deactivate`

     Using a virtual environment is recommended to avoid conflicts with other Python projects and system-wide packages.
     You must activate the virtual environment everytime you start working on the code.